AlphaResearch: Accelerating New Algorithm Discovery with Language Models: AlphaResearch

 \subsubsection{Reward from Real-world Research Records}

-Existing autonomous idea generation process suffers from a trade-off where highly novel research ideas may lack feasibility \citep{guo2025ideabench}.
+Existing autonomous idea generation process suffers from a trade-off where highly novel research ideas may lack feasibility \citep{guo2025ideabench, si2025ideation}.
 To address this gap and ensure the feasibility of idea candidates, we train a reward model with ideas from real-world peer-review information to simulate the real-world peer-review environment.

-\paragraph{Dataset For Reward Model.} To train our reward model (RM) to identify good ideas, we collect all ICLR peer review records from 2017 to 2024 as our training set.
+\paragraph{Dataset for reward model.} To train RM to identify good ideas, we collect all ICLR peer review records from 2017 to 2024 as our training set.
 We sample a subset of ICLR 2025 records as a test set, where the dates of train and test are disjoint, which prevents knowledge contamination between the train and test split.
-We select Qwen2.5-7B-Instruct as our base model, whose release date (Sept, 2024) is earlier than the ICLR 2025 author-reviewer rebuttal period (Oct, 2024).
-For each record in the training dataset, we extract the abstract part as RM input and wrap the average peer-review overall ratings with \texttt{\textbackslash boxed\{\}} as RM output.
-We fine-tune Qwen2.5-7B-Instruct with the RM pairs, yielding the AlphaResearch-RM-7B model.
+We also select Qwen2.5-7B-Instruct\footnote{Its release date \texttt{2024-09} is earlier than the ICLR 2025 author-reviewer rebuttal period \texttt{2024-10}.} as our base model.
+For each record, we extract the abstract part as RM input and wrap the average peer-review overall ratings with \texttt{\textbackslash boxed\{\}} as RM output.
+We fine-tune the model with RM pairs, yielding the AlphaResearch-RM-7B model.

+\paragraph{RM threshold.} To simplify the RM evaluation, we binarize the RM output score according to the ICLR Reviewer Guide, where overall rating $> 5.5$ records are regarded as a positive score and $\leq 5.5$ records are negative.
+We do not treat the RM threshold as a hyperparameter in this work, as the score carries real-world interpretability where it corresponds to the midpoint between the acceptance and rejection scores at ICLR.
+We compute the binary classification accuracy and evaluate three models (GPT-5, Qwen2.5-Coder-Instruct, and AlphaResearch-RM-7B) on the AlphaResearch-RM test set.